Puppy Proof Your Home

 Adopting a new puppy always feels like an awesome idea… That is, as long as you do your research and properly prepare for your new pup’s arrival first.

 This post contains affiliate links.
 If you use these links to buy something, I may earn a commission at no cost to you.
 Please review our disclosure for details.

-Bringing home a new dachshund puppy is a lot like bringing home a new baby.
-Your home and your family need to prepare for the arrival of this special new addition.
-Puppy Proofing your home is a great way to start preparing for your new doxie.
+Bringing home a new puppy is a lot like bringing home a new baby.
+You and your family need to prepare for the arrival of this special new addition.
+Puppy Proofing your home and yard is the first step.

 Get down on the floor and take a look through your new puppy’s eyes, what can they get into?… because they will.

 Hide all Electrical cords and secure strings hanging from window blinds.
 Too many deadly incidents with puppies chewing dangerous electrical cords or choking on strings.
 Puppy proof your cords with Pet Cord Protectors (From Amazon), they actually work!

 Small Kid Toys:

 Bouncy Balls or small kids toys are objects that can easily be confused with a small dog toy and can be choked on, keep them away from your new pup.
 School Supplies like pencils and colorful erasers are attractive, toxic, and choking hazards for dogs.

 Puppies love to grab, run, and chew anything on the floor to get some attention.
 They also love to chew on furniture (especially while teething).
 Some pet supply stores sell a non-toxic bitter tasting spray that can deter some dogs from chewing the special items you want to protect.

 - Tv remote controls or video game controllers